 MATO NANJI – guitar, vocals; Levi Platero – guitar; Bronson Begay – bass; Douglas Platero – drums.

-My father’s mother, told North Dakota Sioux fortunes with playing cards at the dining room table.
-These transcended faith and reason.
-Velzora Brown-Flanagan was a well-known doll doctor.
-Her basement was filled with thousands of dolls heads and myriad weighted eyes gleaming.
+My father’s mother, told fortunes with playing cards at the dining room table.
+Her visions about futures transcended faith and reason.
+Velzora Laura Brown-Flanagan was a well-established doll doctor.
+Her basement, the doll hospital, was filled with thousands of dolls heads and myriad weighted sets of eyes gleaming.

 Nana taught me about flower gardens, railroads, parakeets, rivers and fishing.
-Her house in Cedar Falls had a screened porch out front… and railroad tracks, a river and a bridge out back.
+Her house in Cedar Falls had a screened porch out front… and railroad tracks, a river, a bridge and a dam out back.
 It was a red house.
-The basement stairs were littered with dolls heads, bobbers, tackleboxes, fish-buckets, nets, buckets, and fishing poles.
-When visiting Nana and Bompa, in Iowa on the river, having my fortune told… I could hear my train a’ comin’… right outside her back door…
+The basement stairs were littered with dolls heads, bobbers, tackleboxes, fish-buckets, nets and fishing poles.
+When visiting Nana and Bompa, in Iowa on the river and having my fortune told… I could hear my train a’ comin’… right outside her back door.

 ‘RED HOUSE” – INDIGENOUS @ Callahan’s.
 Jan 2015

 My Mom Lois was Iowa-born, and a prodigious reader.
 She enjoyed working as a substitute secondary-school teacher.
-She worked part and/or full-time with the National Benevolent Association, but completed a college degree in her “spare” time.
+She worked part and/or full-time as a secretary with the St. Louis Christian Home and then with the National Benevolent Association.
+She completed a college degree in her “spare” time.
 Her dad was a machinist, golfer and gardener.
 He served and retired from the Merchant Marines.
 He told wonderful stories and tended his gardens up to and including his 93red year.
 He collected old Packard automobiles.
 My mom’s mom died young, but her step-grandmother was an artist.

 Lois was the first in her family to attend college, but she published a book.